Pralka53/HydraVirus/README.md

 # HydraVirus
-A modified version of the hydra virus mixed with memz trojan
+A modified version of the hydra virus

 -I recommend testing in a virtual machine.

--Not all functions works yet.